AlexanderDilthey/MHC-PRG/src/README_otherREGIONS.txt

 Note that it is a good idea to increase stack size before working with our system.
 81920 works well for all xMHC-related applications, but as you increase the size of the region you are working on, you might want to experiment with higher values.
 The Linux command to set stack size to 81920 is 'ulimit -s 81920'.

-All relative paths are relative to the src directory of PnPHaplograph2.
+All relative paths are relative to the src directory of MHC-PRG.

 1. Overview of the pipeline